 Nowadays most of the transceivers available in the market do the job pretty well and all of the devices in our line-up have the potential to save your or your buddies life on your next ski trip.

 There is a last point that needs to be mentioned and this might be the most important one: know how to use your avalanche beacon!
 Read the instruction manual, play with the functions, practice with your friends in safe conditions, and do it regularly.

 Faulty transceivers are rarely heard of, but it is unfortunately common to hear about people who died because they were skiing with their beacon on reception instead of transmission, or because their friends tried to figure out how to search for someone while they were already buried in an avalanche.

 Avalanche beacons are an important piece of safety gear of any responsible skier and winter mountaineer skiing in the backcountry that do save many lives every year.
 Make sure that you, and all your friends, have one every time you go skiing: in case of an avalanche, it can potentially be the difference between life and death.

 - Digital transceivers are the standard now; analog beacons are not used anymore.

 - Rather than having many options, it is wiser to choose a beacon that is easy to use when you need it.

-- Range and visual screen are important deciding factors.
+- Range and visual screens are important deciding factors.

 - An avalanche beacon is useless if left at home, turned off to save battery, or if you don’t know how to use it.